nodejs/Release/GOVERNANCE.md

 Any Collaborator, WG member or the moderator can add the item to the agenda by adding the WG-agenda tag to the issue.

-Prior to each WG meeting the moderator will share the Agenda with members of the WG.
+Prior to each WG meeting, the moderator will share the Agenda with members of the WG.
 WG members can add any items they like to the agenda at the beginning of each meeting.